Daniel d'Auger de Subercase

 Subercase made full use of the following lull in aggression to rebuild the fortifications at Plaisance, improve morale, and generally improve the living conditions of the residents.
-In 1705 he was made a knight of the order of Saint-Louis and became the governor of Acadia in April 1706.
-He successfully led the outnumbered defense of Port Royal against two failed sieges in 1707, leading several sallies himself and having his own horse killed below him in one skirmish.
-The governor of Boston was not prepared to accept defeat and on 5 Oct 1710 General Francis Nicholson's fleet appeared before Port-Royal and began the Siege of Port Royal.
+In 1705 he was made a knight of the Order of Saint Louis and became the governor of Acadia in April 1706.
+He successfully led the outnumbered defense of Port Royal against two failed sieges in 1707, leading several sallies himself and having his own horse killed under him in one skirmish.
+The governor of Boston was not prepared to accept defeat and on 5 October 1710 General Francis Nicholson's fleet appeared before Port-Royal and began the Siege of Port Royal.
 The fleet comprised a landing force of 2,000 men (3,400 according to Subercase), made up of one regiment of English regulars and four regiments of militiamen raised by Massachusetts, Connecticut, Rhode Island, and New Hampshire, and carried in 36 vessels, seven of which were warships.
-Subercase had fewer than 300 men to set against them.
-After a few days of defense, Subercase surrendered the partially ruined and under provisioned Port-Royal to the British, expressing to the English commander his hope of returning to pay him a visit the following spring.
+Subercase had fewer than 300 men to oppose them.
+After a few days of defense, Subercase surrendered the partially ruined and under-provisioned Port-Royal to the British, expressing to the English commander his hope of returning to pay him a visit the following spring.

-Subercase, accused of negligence by some officers and reprimanded by New France governor Vaudreuil, was summoned before a court martial at Rochefort, but rapidly acquitted.
-In 1711 he was offered to be sent to serve at Quebec under Vaudreuil where he could formulate a plan to retake Port Royal while continuing to be paid his salary as governor of Acadia.
-Subercase refused in disgust and two years later the Treaty of Utrecht was signed ending aggression between the French and English and ceding Acadia and Newfoundland to England for good, thus making Subercase the last governor of French Acadia.
+Subercase, accused of negligence by some officers and reprimanded by New France governor Vaudreuil, was summoned before a court-martial at Rochefort, but rapidly acquitted.
+In 1711 he was presented an offer to serve in Quebec under Vaudreuil, where he could formulate a plan to retake Port-Royal, while continuing to receive his salary as governor of Acadia.
+Subercase refused in disgust, and two years later the Treaty of Utrecht was signed ending aggression between the French and English and ceding Acadia and Newfoundland to England for good, thus making Subercase the last governor of French Acadia.

 Subercase retired and returned to France to live on his estates in Béarn.
-He continued to draw a captain's pension of 600 livres a year until he died on 20 Nov 1732 at Cannes.
+He continued to draw a captain's pension of 600 livres a year until he died on 20 November 1732 at Cannes.
 A ledger-stone marks his grave in the church of this village.